-However, PAT Testing is increasingly required by insurance companies on an annual basis before a commercial or business policy is issued or renewed.
+PAT Testing is also rapidly becoming a standard annual requirement of insurance companies, before a commercial or business policy is issued or renewed.
 This is because over 1,000 electric shock incidents are being reported to the Health & Safety Executive every year – some fatal.
-As a result, more and more companies are now making annual PAT Testing part of their electrical equipment Health & Safety regime.
+As a result, more and more companies are now mitigating their risk by including PAT Testing as part of their electrical equipment Health & Safety regime.

 This act puts a duty of care on both employers and employees, “to ensure the safety of all persons using work premises”, including the Self-Employed.